 Where any other invited person cannot attend, the IRO may agree that a delegate attend instead.

 The child's social worker must discuss the purpose of the review with the child, parents and carers and consult the child about invitations at least 20 working days before the review meeting.

 Where the child wishes to chair their own review, the social worker should inform the IRO.

 In all cases, the child and parent(s) should be encouraged and supported by the social worker to prepare for the review, in writing or other ways if they wish.
 The social worker should agree with the IRO how this will be achieved.
 This requires early consultation between the social worker and the IRO, and should be part of a thorough preparation of all the key issues for the review.

 The child's social worker must also ensure the child's IRO is kept informed of any significant changes in the child's circumstances and the outcomes of any other meetings held as part of the review process, which consider aspects of the child's Care Plan.
 In addition, the social worker must notify the IRO if they believe that recommendations made at a review are no longer appropriate because of a change in circumstances.

 Where the child has been or is the subject of Court proceedings, the social worker should ensure the IRO has clear information of the child's legal status and the Court timetable.

 Prior to the review, the social worker must ensure the child's records and plans are up to date, for example, that they include records of the placement visits and the last date when the child's sleeping accommodation was seen.
 Any changes in household membership need to be clearly recorded.

-The social worker must send the IRO the following documents 3 working days before an Initial Review and 5 working days before a subsequent review:
+The social worker must send the IRO the following documents 5 working days before the review: